 A few researchers have attempted similar growth-dependent Sr/Ca-SST calibrations with positive results.
-Goodkin et al. (2005) found that linear extension rate could be used to improve an annually averaged Sr/Ca-SST calibration from an $R^2$ of 0.21 to 0.68 (the monthly Sr/Ca-SST calibration had an $R^2$ of 0.86).
+Goodkin et al. (2005) found that linear extension rate could be used to improve an annually averaged Sr/Ca-SST calibration in Diploria labyrinthiformis from an R2 of 0.21 to 0.68 (the monthly Sr/Ca-SST calibration had an R2 of 0.86).
 Following that study, Goodkin et al. (2007) developed a multi-coral growth-dependent model, which successfully improved the accuracy of the calibration for three corals.
-Here growthcalibration was unsuccessful with three of the four cores, and only skeletal density could be used to improve the regression for the fourth core.
+In this present study, growth-calibration was unsuccessful with three of the four cores (all of one coral species), and only skeletal density could be used to improve the regression for the fourth core.
 Therefore, neither SST, growth parameters, nor a combination of the two could explain the majority of the Sr/Ca records uncovered in this study.